eq-stacks/eth-beacon-validator/ADR.md

 3. This disqualified Linode as a cloud provider :(

 Also, note that volume snapshots report in GKE as "Ready to Use" even though they're totally not.
-It really takes about 15m until they're ready.
+It really takes about 1 hour until they're ready.

 ```
 Status: